Sanjeevan1998/ml-ops-project/README.md

 Our machine learning system integrates directly into existing legal research and case preparation workflows.
 Currently, lawyers and paralegals manually review extensive legal documents, case transcripts, and previous rulings to identify relevant precedents, arguments, and key details.
 This manual review process is labor-intensive and time-consuming.

 Our proposed AI assistant, LegalAI, will function as a digital paralegal, enabling legal professionals to upload details and transcripts of their current cases.
-Leveraging advanced NLP techniques and large language models, the system automatically identifies, summarizes, and extracts essential information from relevant case laws.
+Leveraging advanced NLP techniques and large language models, the system automatically identifies, and extracts essential information from relevant case laws.
 The tool will generate concise summaries and provides essential metadata, allowing lawyers and paralegals to rapidly review pertinent case details with direct links to access comprehensive documents online.

 This approach not only streamlines and accelerates legal research but significantly enhances objectivity and accuracy in identifying relevant precedents, allowing legal teams to handle a greater volume of cases effectively and strategically.